FlorianHalimi/LinkedIn-Job-Analysis-Data-Preprocessing-Visualization/README.md

 # LinkedIn-Job-Analysis-Data-Preprocessing-Visualization

 ## Overview

+This project is developed as part of the "Pre-processing and Visualising Data" course (First Semester of Master's) at the University of Prishtina (UP), Faculty of Electrical and Computer Engineering (FIEK).

-The "LinkedIn Job Postings" dataset sourced from Kaggle, [LinkedIn Job Postings - 2023](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/data), contains information related to job postings, companies, skills, and more from LinkedIn's platform.
+The "LinkedIn Job Postings" dataset is sourced from Kaggle, [LinkedIn Job Postings - 2023](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings/data), and contains information related to job postings, companies, skills, and more from LinkedIn's platform.

 ## Objectives